Taxes, while necessary for an economy, eats away at our disposable income. But there are judicious ways to get the right balance.

 Section 80D: Medical expenses and a steady rise in them are a reality we have to brace for.
-The section of 80D recognises this necessary expense and allows exemptions.
+The section of 80D recognizes this necessary expense and allows exemptions.

 Under the clause, deductions are available for premium paid on medical insurance and an additional deduction is allowed for medical expenses for parents’ treatment.

-Within the existing limit, a deduction of up to Rs 5,000 for preventive health check-up, an expense many of choose to make each year, is also available.
+Within the existing limit, a deduction of up to Rs 5,000 for preventive health check-up, an expense many of choosing to make each year, is also available.